vti/rmachine/README.md

-    hook-before   Is run before the scenario is started, if the script exits with non-zero status, rmachine skips this scenario, this is the recommended way of canceling a scenario hook-progress Is run during the scenario, script get current percent of execution
-    book-after    Is run after the scenario
+    hook-before   Is run before the scenario is started, if the script exits with non-zero status, rmachine skips this scenario, this is the recommended way of canceling a scenario book-after    Is run after the scenario

 ## Ideas